wp-plugins/wp-jquery-lightbox/readme.txt

 == Frequently Asked Questions ==

+= Can the lightbox display the image description instead of the title? = WP jQuery Lightbox grabs texts from three different HTML nodes;

+1. `title`-attribute of link-to-image
+1. `img` tag's `title` attribute (if 1 is empty)
+1. HTML content of `.gallery-caption` or `.wp-caption-text` (in that order)

+Look at how the default TwentyTen theme uses these in its galleries and set up your theme so it outputs what you need in these places.

 = I can see elements of my site through the overlay =

 It's a problem of [z-index](http://www.w3schools.com/Css/pr_pos_z-index.asp).
 Check [the z-index property](http://www.w3schools.com/Css/pr_pos_z-index.asp) for the problematic elements, and force them to be less than 100.
 (Thanks [dway](http://wordpress.org/support/topic/plugin-wp-jquery-lightbox-title-captions-bug-found-solved-and-fix-proposed?replies=20#post-2052340)!)